N486KC – Mooney M20M – Amisville, VA

 Investigation of a reported fuel-related power loss may include:

-Litigation involving aircraft equipped with integral fuel tank structures has, in prior matters, required examination of internal porting pathways and sealant application affecting fuel flow continuity.
-Structured evaluation of these components reflects the engineering-focused approach discussed in the firm’s Complex Aviation Litigation Methodology overview.
+Litigation involving aircraft equipped with integral fuel tank structures has, in prior matters, required examination of internal porting pathways and sealant application affecting fuel flow continuity, issues often evaluated by aviation accident lawyers handling technically complex aircraft-loss cases.

 NTSB Engine Retention and Analysis